enzofitzluc/Zoff/README.md

 # Zoff
-For training purposes for the SA role at Impact.com
+For training purposes for the SA role at Impact.com.
+Hi Paul!
+I hope you enjoy!